bd/twidor/README.md

 Twidor is a typing tutor for the [Twiddler one-handed keyboard](https://twiddler.tekgear.com/).

 Twidor was originally written by researchers studying [Twiddler learning rates and performance](http://citeseerx.ist.psu.edu/viewdoc/download?doi=10.1.1.4.3606&rep=rep1&type=pdf).
-Their research susggests that typing speed can be faster on single-handed chording keyboards than two-handed querty keyboards given equal amount of practice.
+Their research suggests that typing speed can be faster on single-handed chording keyboards than two-handed QWERTY keyboards given equal amount of practice.
 In article [2] below, Lyons states, "faster typists would reach
-60 wpm, the rate of our expert, after 10,000 phrases (approximately 80 sessions or 27 hours) while the slower typists could achieve 45 wpm.
+60 WPM, the rate of our expert, after 10,000 phrases (approximately 80 sessions or 27 hours) while the slower typists could achieve 45 WPM.

 ## How to Install